Correlate Disparate Data Points

 By default, Docker provides three networking options: bridge, host, and none.
 The bridge network is the default network created when Docker is installed.
 It allows containers to communicate with each other using IP addresses.
 Containers within the same bridge network can communicate with each other directly without the need for port mapping.

 As the name suggests, the host network allows containers to share the network namespace with the host system.
-This means that containers using the host network can directly access the network interfaces of the host system.
+This means containers using the host network can directly access the host system’s interfaces.
 This option is helpful for scenarios where containers must bind to specific network interfaces on the host.

 Creating custom networks

 In addition to these default networking options, Docker also provides the ability to create custom networks.
 Custom networks allow containers to communicate with each other, even if they are not in the same network namespace.
-Custom networks can be created using the `docker network create` command, specifying the desired driver (bridge, overlay, macvlan, etc.) and any additional options.
+Custom networks can be made using the `docker network create` command, specifying the desired driver (bridge, overlay, macvlan, etc.) and any additional options.

 One of the main benefits of using custom networks is the ability to define network-level access control.
 Docker provides the ability to define network policies using network labels.
 These labels can control which containers can communicate with each other and which ports are accessible.

 Networking is very different in Docker than what we are used to.
 Networks are domains that interconnect sets of containers.
 So, if you give access to a network, you can access all containers.
-You must specify rules and port mapping if you want external access to other networks or containers.
+However, you must specify rules and port mapping if you want external access to other networks or containers.

 A driver backs every network, be it a bridge or overlay driver.
 These Docker-based drivers can be swapped out with any ecosystem driver.
 The team at Docker views them as pluggable batteries.